paul-norman/go-template-manager/BASICS.md

 ### `with`

-`with` is very similar to `if` in that checks to see if a variable is empty and if not executes its block.
+`with` is very similar to `if` in that it checks to see if a variable is empty and if not executes its block.
 However, `with` reassigns the `.` (dot) to that variable's value for the duration of the block.

 ```django
 {{ with .Variable }}